 11 Product Names That Mean Unfortunate Things in Other Languages

-Kotaku's Eric Jou recently reviewed Burger King China's PooPoo Smoothie.
+Kotaku's Eric Jou reviewed Burger King China's PooPoo Smoothie in 2014.
 (He says it's delicious.)
 While you're craving your own "mango ice smoothie with blow up pearls," here are 11 more tragic, bizarre, or off-color examples of products that really exist—and don’t always mean what their manufacturers intended.

 1. Pee Cola